Machine learning technique for building predictive models from known input and response data

 Classification: Used for categorical response values, where the data can be separated into specific classes.
 A binary classification model has two classes and a multiclass classification model has more.
 You can train classification models with the Classification Learner app with MATLAB.

-Common classification algorithms include:
+Common classification algorithms for this category include:

 - Support vector machines (SVM)